splynx/docs/files/en/configuration/voice/voice.md

 ![Voice](voice.png)

-Voice processing enables administrators to upload different CDR files for Voip, Mobile or landline voice services.
-Splynx processes the CDR files and send calls to customer's statistics.
-Transactions are created from the voice statistics and one common invoice can be created for Internet, Voice and other services.
+The *Voice processing* enables administrators to upload different CDR files for VoIP, mobile or landline voice services.
+Splynx processes the CDR files and sends calls to customer's statistics.
+The transactions are created from the voice statistics and one common invoice can be created for Internet, Voice and other services.

+**NOTE:**

-Please note that for CDR processing, the CDR should include the final price of each single call, SMS or data unit.
-This means that you should upload CDR files that is already rated.
+For *CDR processing*, the CDR should include the final price of each single call, SMS or data unit.
+It means that you should upload CDR files that is already rated.

 Please follow the links below for more information on each section: